Twins vs. White Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn has hit safely in five games in a row.
-During his last five outings he is batting .333 with a double, two home runs, two walks and four RBI.
+- Vaughn hopes to build on a six-game hitting streak in this matchup.
+During his last 10 outings he is hitting .231 with two doubles, two home runs, four walks and six RBI.

 Vaughn Recent Games